HATHAWAY BROWN SCHOOL

 1/4 credit, pass/fail, full-year.

 AP Computer Science

 1 credit, full-year.
-Prerequisite: Exploring Computer Science (formerly Introduction to Computer Science) or departmental approval
+Prerequisite: Exploring Computer Science and departmental approval

 Post-AP Computer Science Honors